davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

     constants.)
 Note, these suffixes appear in macros defined in the system headers of most modern systems, e.g. the _MIN/_MAX macros in ``<limits.h>``.
-    Use of these macros in user code might normally lead to spurious warnings, however GCCs integrated preprocessor has enough context to avoid warning in these cases.
+    Use of these macros in user code might normally lead to spurious warnings, however GCC's integrated preprocessor has enough context to avoid warning in these cases.

     * A function declared external in one block and then used after the end of